 If you want to develop some book writing strategies that will help you finish writing your book, you need to also know what’s causing your writer’s block or decision to give up on it.

-What book writing strategies doย you use to finish writing a book?ย Let us know in the comments.
+What book writing strategies do you use to finish writing a book?
+Let us know in the comments.

 PRACTICE

-When you’re done, don’t forget to comment on other writer’s answers in the comments!
-And stay tuned for my next video, when Iโll talk about how writers actually finish great books.
+When you're done, don't forget to comment on other writer's answers in the comments!

 Joe Bunting is an author and the leader of The Write Practice community.
 He is also the author of the new book Crowdsourcing Paris, a real life adventure story set in France.
 It was a #1 New Release on Amazon.
 Follow him on Instagram (@jhbunting).